astroandes/tololo-lya-fit/paper/referee.md

 C- MINOR COMMENTS/DETAILS (in order of appearance):

-1) In the abstract: "(either a a clump" --> "(either a clump".

-2) In the abstract: the authors say "This work demonstrates the importance of considering multiphase kinematics and rotation among the possible conditions shaping the Ly-alpha spectra of the first galaxies".
-In relation to this sentence, it is not clear that this work actually provides such a demonstration.
-It would be better to change the word "demonstrates" for "suggests".

-3) In the Intro: "Over fifty years ago (Partridge & Peebles 1967) it was realized that young galaxies could be detected through a strong Ly-alpha line emission." --> "Over fifty years ago, it was realized that young galaxies could be detected through a strong Ly-alpha line emission (Partridge & Peebles 1967).".

-4) In the Intro, 2nd paragraph: "of the distance of a galaxy" --> "of the distance to a galaxy".
-Moreover, the whole sentence where this phrase is in needs some references.

-5) In the Intro, end of 2nd paragraph: when referring to the clustering of LAEs, there is a much larger bibliography that could go together with the reference to Mejia-Restrepo & Forero-Romero (2016).

-6) In the Intro, 3rd paragraph: when the authors say "difficult to obtain for distant galaxies such as morphology,", are they referring to galaxy morphology or the morphology of the Ly-alpha line emission?

 Also, at the end of the same paragraph: "(see (Hayes 2015) and references therein for a review)" --> "(see Hayes (2015), and